 And then it is time to remember the sacrifice of those who died in conflict, and to pray for peace.
 St John’s has not traditionally held a Remembrance Sunday service, and many people find it helpful to attend the larger services in Saffron Walden by the War Memorial or in St Mary’s church, but this year it seems appropriate to gather round the new memorial which was installed in Little Walden last year.

-So we are holding a short and simple service at 11am on Saturday 11 November – the eleventh hour of the eleventh day of the eleventh month, the very moment when the 1918 Armistice came into effect.
-It will of course include the two minutes’ silence.
+So we are holding a short and simple service at 10.45am on Saturday 11 November – ready for the Two Minutes’s Silence at the eleventh hour of the eleventh day of the eleventh month, the very moment when the 1918 Armistice came into effect.
 Do join us there as we honour all those who fought in those conflicts.

 With my prayers and best wishes to you all